CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:method:: __del__()

       Attempts to take care of removing each worker thread, but deliberately calling ``self.stop()`` in the threads may be needed.
       TODO: Avoid reference cycles to ensure this method is called.
-(Perhaps use `weakref`, depending on what the cycles are?)
+(Perhaps use `weakref`, depending on what the cycles are?
+      Note that weakref is not compatible with saving via `pickle`, so all of them will need to be removed prior to any save.)

     .. py:method:: start()